On conjugates and the asymptotic distortion of 1-dimensional $C^{1+bv}$ diffeomorphisms: On the asymptotic distortion of diffeomorphisms

 Another natural question (inspired by \cite{Polt-Sod}) deals with the behavior of the sequence of distortions along iterates.
 (Compare Question 1.)

-{\bf Question 5.} Assume that the asymptotic distortion of a diffeomorphism $f$ of $[0,1]$ with no hyperbolic fixed point vanishes.
+{\bf Question 6.} Assume that the asymptotic distortion of a diffeomorphism $f$ of $[0,1]$ with no hyperbolic fixed point vanishes.
 Can the sequence \, $\mathrm{var} (\log (Df^n); [0,1])$ \, grow faster than logarithmically?

-Finally, having established the existence of diffeomorphisms with positive asymptotic distortion, the next generalization of Proposition 3 makes sense.
-The proof is an easy modification of that of the proposition, hence we leave it to the reader.
+Finally, having established the existence of diffeomorphisms with positive asymptotic distortion (besides those with hyperbolic periodic points), the next generalization of Theorem~3 becomes interesting.
+The proof is a straightforward modification that we leave to the reader.